Call us: 01326 377401

 Company Development

-Positive Response was founded by Dr David Allen in 1999.
-With many years’ experience working in the NHS as a clinician, manager, trainer and academic and an international reputation in the field of PBS, his contribution was acknowledged by a leadership award from the British Institute of Learning Disabilities in 2012.
+With many years’ experience working in the NHS as a clinician, manager, trainer and academic and an international reputation in the field of PBS, David Allen’s contribution was acknowledged by a leadership award from the British Institute of Learning Disabilities in 2012.
 David held honorary personal chairs at the University of Glamorgan, Cardiff University, and the Tizard Centre, University of Kent, and is a Fellow of both the British Psychological Society and the International Association for the Scientific Study of Intellectual Disability.
 His extensive training experience includes developing Positive Behaviour Management (PBM), leading the establishment of Cardiff University’s Positive Approaches to Challenging Behaviour Masters programme and the suite of vocational BTEC PBS qualifications.
 David has a significant history of developing policy and practice through organisations such as the King’s Fund and NICE.
 He has over 60 publications in peer review journals, 120 national and international conference presentations and was founding co-editor of the International Journal for Positive Behavioural Support.
 Some of these publications are listed below.

 In 2021 Positive Response Training formed a training partnership with Redstone PBS.
 They offer a range of positive behaviour support training workshops and programmes to suit both those new to positive behaviour support and those who are looking to develop skills and knowledge beyond the basics.